 George's "UT to Green Gift Annuity" Conversion

 Case:George Green was a man of humble beginnings.
 George was both resourceful and determined to succeed.
 He enrolled in chemical engineering and studied diligently.
-His work ethic was quickly recognized by faculty.
+His diligence was quickly recognized by the faculty.
 After graduating with honors, he became a graduate assistant and earned a master's degree in engineering.
 He interviewed and became a product development engineer with a company that built emissions control equipment for automobiles.
-Soon, George met Helen Wilson and they married.
+Soon, George met Helen and they married.

-After saving $5,000, he convinced Helen that it was time for him to start his own venture.
 George started a company and initially did environmental consulting.
-As soon as he could gather and borrow the funds, he also started to produce components for emissions control equipment.
+As soon as he could gather and borrow the funds, he started a company that produced components for emissions control equipment.
 After a terrific struggle, the business took off and George began to manufacture probes for company smokestacks.
 When asked if that was a good business, George responded, "It is a great business.
-Companies buy my probes to measure their smokestack emissions and then the government changes the rules!
-Then, they all have to buy upgraded probes!"
+Companies buy my probes to measure their smokestack emissions.
+When the government regulations change, they have to upgrade and buy my newer probes!"

 George incorporated the probe manufacturer as Green Probe.
-Ever the entrepreneur, he later had a chance to buy a company that built converters for automobiles.
-He bought the assets of that company and transferred them into a new business.
+Enjoying being an entrepreneur, he contemplated the opportunity to purchase a company that built converters for automobiles.
+He bought the assets of that company and transferred them into a new business, Green Converter.
 Finally, George started a third company to build "smokestack scrubbers" that would clean the emissions from the smoke of power plants.
-Since there was a huge increase in the cost of energy, power companies began to build more coal-burning plants and his "smokestack scrubbers" from Green Scrubber were in great demand.
+Since there was a huge increase in the cost of energy, power companies began to build more plants and his "smokestack scrubbers" from Green Scrubber were in great demand.

-Solution:Arnie reviewed the situation and offered a suggestion.
+Solution:His CPA reviewed the situation and offered a suggestion.
 George and Helen have been saving most of their payouts and now have $3,000,000 in tax-free bonds plus their unitrust.
-Arnie suggested that they convert the unitrust to a gift annuity.
+The CPA suggested they convert the unitrust to a gift annuity.
 George and Helen like the fixed payouts of the gift annuity, so they decide to do the conversion.

-In addition to another charitable deduction of $1,513,315 for the gift annuity, they now will accelerate the remainder gift to Favorite Charity.
-The $6,371,190 value will be used to double the size of the Green Center, and to fund an operations endowment to maintain the center.
+In addition to another charitable deduction of $1,298,754 for the gift annuity, they now will accelerate the remainder gift to Favorite Charity.
+The $6,347,160 value will be used to double the size of the Green Center and to fund an operations endowment to maintain the center.
 Both George and Helen are delighted with this excellent enhancement to their legacy.
-As George exclaimed, "We have come a long way, and it has been a great trip!"
+George exclaimed, "We have come a long way, and it has been a great trip!"